CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example2/Aspen_Model_Vectors_Handling.rst

           elements required as a part of the vector.

-          In this case, "B_TEMP" is the variable name corresponding to the liquid phase temerature along the absorber column, and "TVAP" is the variable name corresponding to the vapor phase temerature along the absorber column, according to their path in SimSinter.
+          In this case, "B_TEMP" is the variable name corresponding to the liquid phase temperature along the absorber column, and "TVAP" is the variable name corresponding to the vapor phase temperature along the absorber column, according to their path in SimSinter.
           These vector variables are indexed over the absorber stages, which is why the number of elements in each of them would be 90.